scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/umath/umath.rst

 another 10x speedup.
 This can be explained by the fact that basic arithmetic operations in stock NumPy are hard-coded AVX intrinsics (and thus already leverage SIMD, but do not scale to other ISA, e.g. AVX-512).
 These operations in stock Python also do not leverage multiple cores (i.e. no multi-threading of loops under the hood of NumPy exist with such operations).
-Intel Python’s implementation allows for this scalability by utilizing the following: respective Intel |R| MKL VML primitives, which are CPU-dispatched (to leverage appropriate ISA) and multi-threaded (leverage multiple cores) under the hood, and Intel |R| SVML intrinsics, a compiler-provided short vector math library that vectorizes math functions for both IA-32 and Intel |R| 64-bit architectures on supported operating systems.
+Intel Python's implementation allows for this scalability by utilizing the following: respective Intel |R| MKL VML primitives, which are CPU-dispatched (to leverage appropriate ISA) and multi-threaded (leverage multiple cores) under the hood, and Intel |R| SVML intrinsics, a compiler-provided short vector math library that vectorizes math functions for both IA-32 and Intel |R| 64-bit architectures on supported operating systems.
 Depending on the problem size, NumPy will choose one of the two approaches.
-On much smaller array sizes, Intel |R| SVML outperforms VML due to VML’s inherent cost of setting up the environment to multi-thread loops.
-For any other problem size, VML outperforms SVML and this is thanks to VML’s ability to both vectorize math functions and multi-thread loops.
+On much smaller array sizes, Intel |R| SVML outperforms VML due to VML's inherent cost of setting up the environment to multi-thread loops.
+For any other problem size, VML outperforms SVML and this is thanks to VML's ability to both vectorize math functions and multi-thread loops.

 Specifically, on Intel |R| Core |R| i5 Intel Python delivers greater performance on transcendentals